Los Angeles OKs sweeping ban on homeless camps near schools – KION546

 Los Angeles OKs sweeping ban on homeless camps near schools

-LOS ANGELES (AP) — The Los Angeles City Council voted Tuesday to ban homeless encampments within 500 feet of schools and daycare centers during a meeting that was disrupted by protesters who said it criminalizes homelessness.
+The Los Angeles City Council on Tuesday approved a ban homeless encampments within 500 feet of schools and daycare centers during a meeting that was disrupted by protesters who said it criminalizes homelessness.

-The council voted 11-3 to vastly broaden an existing ban on sitting, sleeping or camping that currently only applies to daycare centers and schools specified by the council.
-The vote, which applies to public and private schools, came after a previous vote last month failed to pass unanimously.
+The council voted 11-3 to expand an existing ban on sitting, sleeping or camping that currently only applies to daycare centers and schools specified by the council.

-The meeting was recessed for about an hour before the vote after dozens of people became unruly, at one point chanting “shut it down!”
+The meeting was recessed before the vote when dozens of demonstrators began shouting and police cleared the council chamber.

+The 11-3 final vote, which applies to public and private schools, came after two previous votes, including one last week that was also interrupted by a protest.
+The measure must be signed by LA Mayor Eric Garcetti before it takes effect.

 About 750 public school sites are within the city limits, Los Angeles Unified School District officials told the Los Angeles Times, which said nearly 1,000 commercial day-care businesses are registered with the city.
 The next public school year starts on Aug.
 15.